cseanburns/research-notebook/source/cv/index.markdown

 **Burns**, C. S. (Submitted).
 What is a librarian?
 A historical reflection on Ralph Halstead Parker and the genesis of library automation.

-Adkins, D., & **Burns**, C. S. (Accepted).
+Adkins, D., & **Burns**, C. S. (Forthcoming).
 Arizona public libraries serving the Spanish-speaking: Context for changes.
 Reference and User Services Quarterly.

 Moulaison, H., & **Burns**, C. S. (2012).
 Organization or conversation in Twitter: A case study of chatterboxing.
 Proceedings of the American